 4th Annual Yard Sale Extravaganza, Saturday, October 19, 2019

-Our 3rd Annual Yard Sale Extravaganza is on Saturday, October 20 from 9:00AM-2:00PM at the Colby's Army Learning Center (1394 George Boyd Road, Ashland City, TN 37015).
+Our 4th Annual Yard Sale Extravaganza will be Saturday, October 19 from 9:00AM-2:00PM at the Colby's Army Learning Center (1394 George Boyd Road, Ashland City, TN 37015).
 The extravaganza is a yard sale, bake sale, and arts and crafts sale, combined with free fun family activities such as hiking the organization's private trails.
 It is the organization's largest fundraiser of the year, and helps fund our programs for people with life challenges.

 Attendees can also meet a therapy horse or cat, and navigate the activity course.
 Most of the event will be held indoors and will be held rain or shine.
 The event is, quite possibly, the largest annual yard sale in Cheatham County.

 Colby's Army helps people with life challenges through outreach, and interactions with animals and nature.
 Programs include therapeutic riding, equine assisted ground-based activities, job training, gardening, and homeless outreach.

 Many local residents contribute the results of their attic, basement, and garage decluttering to the sale.
 Intake of donated items for the sale runs September 15 - October 15.
 Residents are encouraged to set up a drop-off time by emailing email@example.com.
 Colby's Army volunteers can also sometimes pick up large volumes of donated items.
 Almost every item can be accepted, with the exception of: clothes, mattresses, large appliances, electronics, and VHS and cassette tapes.